 And then they went through all of this.

-Now, I agree with Greg Jarrett's take on this, and he'll tell us more, and that's 18 USC 641 about the, you know, that's a federal statute that makes it a crime to steal or knowingly convert a government record with the intent to convert its use or convey it to uh another without authority.
+Now, I agree with Greg Jarrett's take on this, and he'll tell us more, and that's 18 USC 641 about the, you know, that's a federal statute that makes it a crime to steal or knowingly convert a government record with the intent to convert its use or convey it to another without authority.

 This is the first of what I told you weeks ago.

-They're gonna be a series of reports.
+Well, now months ago, they're going to be a series of reports.

 This was the most narrow and limited in scope of all of them.

-This is not the Pfizer abuse issue.
+This is not the FISA abuse issue.

-Because when we get to Pfizer abuse, this is where I agree with former New York City Mayor Rudy Giuliani, and that is that he signed three FISA applications.
+Because when we get to the FISA abuse, this is where I agree with former New York City Mayor Rudy Giuliani.

-We now know the inspector general found that all four of those FISA applications were obtained illegally.
+We now know the Inspector General found that all four of those FISA applications were obtained illegally.

 Now, let's assume that my sources are right on that part.